About Your Mini Aussie

 Do They Bark..Yes, this is a herding dog.
 You can take the herd away from the dog, but you can't take the dog away from the herd.
 I find it fascinating that, no matter what, a dog still does what it was bred to do!

 Are They Hyper...Ummmm.... no ....but, they are very active and are not for everyone... my dogs have a definite "off" button.
 At night, everyone comes in , gets a chewy and settles down.

 We strive to raise healthy, happy puppies that make great family members and wonderful small ranch dogs.
 Our parent dogs are screened for heritable genetic diseases that may be found in the Miniature Australian Shepherd breed.
 We have used Orivet genetics and are currently utilizing Paw Print Genetics for our testing.
 Our parent dogs are genetic tested and if found to be a carrier we use only an appropriate mate so as to not pass on a problem to our puppies.

 Our parent dogs are CERF tested for hereditary ocular diseases by a veterinary ophthalmologist ( eye specialist).

 The CERF (Companion Animal Eye Registry) is part of the OFA (Orthopedic Foundation for Animals) to reduce the incidence of genetic diseases in animals.
-In addition, the parent dogs are screened for hip and elbow dysplasia and OFA certified.

 Our puppies receive their first set of vaccinations and physical examination at 6 weeks and then every 3-4 weeks thereafter.
 We will provide the complete puppy vaccination series and deworming until the age of 16 weeks, provided you use our veterinary hospital.
 We will also microchip your new puppy for his or her safety.